 Auchenbathie Tower, Medieval castle ruins in Lochwinnoch, Scotland

-The Wallace family, known through Sir William Wallace, owned this fortification from 1398 onwards as part of their holdings in the region.
-Over time, the structure lost its defensive purpose and declined into ruins.
+The Wallace family, known through Sir William Wallace, held this tower from the late 14th century as part of their lands in the region.
+The structure gradually fell out of use and crumbled over the following centuries.

 The tower sits in a landscape tied to local stories about medieval defense and resistance.
 Visitors can sense this connection to the region's past while exploring the ruins and the surrounding terrain.